balinterdi/emberconf2017-resources/labsessions/03_security.md

 TODO SCREENSHOT

+### Explicitly checking the client ID

+TODO CONTENT (show how the backend checks this, and explain why this is so important)

 ### Restricting the access token

 From this scenario, you can clearly conclude that the *access token* is a bearer token, and that anyone holding it can use it to access the protected resources.